-Extracted from the nut of the Karite tree, shea butter is a wonderful gift of nature.
-It’s been used by native Africans for centuries and now it takes its rightful place in the Western civilization.
+Extracted from the nut of the Karite tree, shea butter is a beautiful gift of nature.
+It’s been used by native Africans for centuries, and now it takes its rightful place in Western civilization.
 The ivory-colored fat that melts at skin temperature has valuable healing and moisturizing properties for hair and skin.

 Why is shea butter such a great health aid?

-Be aware that the above mentioned contents, which make it such a good healing aid for skin and hair will only be present in unrefined, high-quality shea butter.
-Overly-processed or aged shea butter can remain a good moisturizer, but loses most of the chemicals that gave it healing properties.
+Be aware that the above-mentioned contents, which make it such a good healing aid for skin and hair, will only be present in unrefined, high-quality shea butter.
+Overly processed or aged shea butter can remain a good moisturizer but loses most of the chemicals that give it healing properties.

 – Joint and muscle pain caused by physical effort or medical conditions such as arthritis and rheumatism.
-Through its heating and moisturizing effects, shea butter is used as a remedy for these problems.
+Shea butter is used as a remedy for these problems through its heating and moisturizing effects.

 – Dry scalp and hair.
 Through its vitamins, fats, and other valuable components, shea butter moisturizes and nourishes dry hair and scalp, restoring balance.
 It strengthens the hair, preventing breakage and thinning.
 Shea butter also gives a healthier aspect to the hair, making it easier to style.

 – Anti-wrinkle effect.
-Shea butter’s healing and restorative properties, make it efficient in toning aged skin.
+Shea butter’s healing and therapeutic properties make it efficient in toning aged skin.
 It is also non-comedogenic and highly moisturizing.

 – Stretch Marks.
-The composition of fats and oils of shea butter restore and improve the skin’s elasticity.
-That is why it is oftenly used to prevent and treat stretch marks and other types of scars.
+The composition of fats and oils of shea butter restores and improves the skin’s elasticity.
+It is often used to prevent and treat stretch marks and other scars.

-– Bed sores are common in critically or terminally ill patients, invalids and elders.
-Shea butter has the right combination of healing and moisturizing effects that it can be used to heal and prevent bed sores.
+– Bed sores are common in critically or terminally ill patients, invalids, and elders.
+Shea butter has the right healing and moisturizing effects that can be used to heal and prevent bed sores.